mautic/developer-documentation-new/docs/components/ui.rst

         - For Button drop-down formats, this displays the Button in the group rather than in the drop-down
     *   - ``priority``
         - int
         - Determines the order of buttons.
 The higher the priority, the Button displayed closer to the first Button.
-Buttons with the same priority are ordered alphabetically.
+Buttons with the same priority get ordered alphabetically.

 If a button is to display a confirmation modal, the key ``confirm``  is a must.
 A ``confirm`` array  can have the following keys: